-So if you’re an eco warrior at heart, here are a few ways you can set your sights on making a difference in your workplace.
+So, if you’re an eco warrior at heart, here are a few ways you can set your sights on making a difference in your workplace.

-Super quick tips that you can implement today
+Eco-friendly office tips that you can implement today

 - Place recycling containers throughout the office – When you’re working all day it’s easy to get complacent.
 By having recycling containers placed at strategic locations – a paper box near the printer and a plastic and cans box in the kitchen – you’ll help make it easier to recycle.
 Also make sure you make an effort to recycle your used batteries as these shouldn’t be thrown in the standard waste bin